andrewsleigh/plotter/README.md

 ![Plotter v2](https://github.com/andrewsleigh/plotter/raw/master/photos/v2/IMG_6515.jpg)

-This version build on what I learned with version 1.
+This version builds on what I learned with version 1.
 Most obviously, it uses a traditional 'cartesian' design, where movement in the y-axis is provided by a motorized arm, while the drawing surface stays still.
 This has the benefit of much greater accuracy.
 It also means that you can, in theory, draw on any flat surface.

 However the drawbacks are that: